Project Details

 The Solution

-Six, 24-inch production wells were installed on the 0.3 acre Havana Street parcel.
+Six 24-inch-diameter production wells were installed on the 0.3-acre Havana Street parcel.
 Following well development, step-rate pumping tests were performed at each well at successively increasing rates of 2,000; 3,000; and 4,000 gpm.
 A 12-hour constant rate pumping test was completed at Well 5 at a pumping rate of 4,000 gpm.

 The combined sustainable well yield of the wellfield was estimated at 22,500 gpm.
 Water quality testing confirmed the wells provided a high-quality potable water supply.

-Landau’s work on this project allowed the City to both accurately evaluate the feasibility of the Havana Street Wellfield and develop a reliable water source for the City well into the future.
+Landau’s collaborative work with GSI on this project allowed the City to both accurately evaluate the feasibility ofthe Havana Street site and develop a Wellfield design that will provide a reliable water source to meet the City’s water demand well into the future.